GeorgeTsio/16s_analysis_qiime2/README.md

-# 16s analysis with QIIME2 and Visualization with R
+# 16s analysis with QIIME2 and some visualizations with R

 Our fastq files are _paired-end_, _demultiplexed_ and have the type _PairedEndManifestPhred33V2_.
 Your fastq files can have **any** format, just change the correspondig parameters at the input process.